jaredwelch1/capstone_bot/README.md

 # crypto_bot
 ## ToDo

+- Need to use sched to make every hour report

-- Put tokens in virtual env
+- Put tokens in virtual env [ X ]

 - Create ability to report each hour on top 10 growth on a predefined list of coins. (or maybe can change from a command top X)